canalplus/rx-player/doc/architecture/files.md

   - ABR strategies are set

 This directory contains other subdirectories which are listed in the next chapter.

+### <a name="src-errors"></a>src/errors/: Error definitions

+Contains the definition of the error classes used in the rx-player and accessible through the API.

 ### <a name="src-manifest"></a>src/manifest/: The Manifest class